naturalshine/soother-chatbot/README.md

 This two-tiered intent parsing architecture probably doesn't make sense, and the hacked macsen first-level intent-parsing architecture should be eliminated in favor a purely Adapt-based architecture that carries the `activeSkill` paradigm purely through the use of Adapt's "context" capabilities.
 In my opinion, this would be the next logical step in architectural refinement.

+### PERSONALITIES

+The SOOTHER personalities were hastily written and should be further refined.
+At the moment, they're extreme caricatures of ASMR role-play personality tropes and should be "toned down" in my opinion, or just given more consideration.

+Some existing issues with personalities:
+- The "therapist" persona often malfunctions when accessed via the app (but not via the chatbot web interface) for reasons I have not determined!
+- The "therapist" persona also does not give accurate conversational feedback to the user.
+This persona is based upon ELIZA (the first therapy chatbot developed at MIT) and should follow ELIZA's rules for understanding conversational context in a more sophisticated way.
+My implementation is a hasty first pass at giving my therapist persona some of ELIZA's dialogue.
+This could easily be expanded with a bit more attention.
+- The "friend" and "alien"

 ### EXISTING ISSUES:
 - Code is untested, and I'm sure there are bugs -- this is a very alpha version of the chatbot!
 - Code also definitely needs to be refactored and is in many ways inefficient -- all to say -- this is a rough version ;)